 Mr. Duong said, through understanding, there are 5 main reasons.

-Firstly, business activities do not achieve the desired goals.
+Firstly, because business activities do not achieve the desired goals.
 Traditional business models are no longer effective in the face of the strong development of e-commerce.

 Third, the impact of tax calculation also caused many stores and shops to decide to close during this time.

-Providing more information at the press conference, Deputy Minister of Industry and Trade Nguyen Sinh Nhat Tan said that not only the market management force but also the peak period of fighting against counterfeit, fake, smuggled goods, and goods infringing intellectual property rights has attracted all forces to join forces.
+Providing more information at the press conference, Deputy Minister of Industry and Trade Nguyen Sinh Nhat Tan said that not only the market management force but also the peak period of fighting against counterfeit, fake, smuggled goods and goods infringing intellectual property rights has attracted all forces to join forces.
 The peak period is from May 15 to June 15.

 Trace the origin of goods by identifying the seller